Laws and Liability

 Common Law Duties of Care

 Under common law, a licensee has a duty to exercise reasonable care for the safety of his or her patrons.
 When a licensee is negligent in exercising reasonable care, an aggrieved party may file a common law action in court and civil damages may result.
 Therefore, if the sale of alcohol is negligent, common law liability may result under common law duties of care, regardless of the customer’s age.

 Reckless conduct may also give rise to a lawsuit under common law.
 Reckless conduct goes beyond mere negligence.
 Reckless conduct is when a person has intentionally done an act of an unreasonable character; has disregarded a risk that he knew or should have known of; and it was highly probable that harm would follow.
 It usually is accompanied by a conscious indifference to the consequences.

-If the service of alcohol can be characterized as reckless, the drinker – whether a minor or an adult – can recover for self-inflicted injuries.
-Or, at a minimum, not bar a wrongful death suit by his or her beneficiaries.
+If the sale of alcohol can be characterized as reckless, the consumer– whether a minor or an adult – can recover for self-inflicted injuries.
+Or, at a minimum, not file a wrongful death lawsuit by his or her beneficiaries.

 Reducing Risk of Liability

 Recommendations for reducing the risk of liability: